TACC/Lmod/docs/source/310_settarg.rst

 kind of build so that they never mix and this avoids hard to resolve bugs.

-Settarg manages these environment variables but it up to the software developer to integrate these variables in to their build tool.
+Settarg manages these environment variables but it is up to the software developer to integrate these variables in to their build system.
 More on how to modify a Makefile to know about all the TARG variables later.

 The keys to settarg
 ~~~~~~~~~~~~~~~~~~~